Frequently Asked Questions

-Please note that we also require a transfer of 1 cent from your new reference account to the following collective account with Keytrade: IBAN: BE75651100001851 BIC: KEYTBEBBXXX in order to verify the new reference account.
+Please note that we also require a transfer of at least EUR 0.10 from your new reference account to the following collective account with Keytrade: IBAN: BE75651100001851 BIC: KEYTBEBBXXX in order to verify the new reference account.
 Please note that your reference account needs to be held in your own name and be with a bank within the EU/EEA or Switzerland.

 Raisin uses mobile TANs (mTAN) to authorize financial transactions.
 When you initiate a transaction, an individual mTAN is generated and sent to your mobile phone by text message.
 Please make sure that your mobile phone is configured to receive text messages.